 Say: The men in the five armies that attacked the Gibeonites panicked!
 Pop a non-Gibeonite balloon using the safety pin.
-If kids aren't too startled by popping balloons, have children pop several more non-Gibeonite balloons by stomping on them.
+Have kids pop several more non-Gibeonite balloons by stomping on them.
 (Don't pop any balloons from the Israelites' army.)
 Alternatively, deflate balloons quietly by making a hole with the safety pin near the tie.
 Quickly pick up any balloon pieces and discard them.